 Positive strategies will be used frequently and consistently by all adults in the school.
 Due to the varied nature of our schools and sites each one has developed their own consistent and explicit reward systems.
-They are designed to ensure 'first attention goes to those pupils doing the right thing at the right time' and to create clear, simple routines and expectations that make pupils feel valued members of our learning community and motivated to always try their best.
+They are designed to ensure 'first attention goes to those learners doing the right thing at the right time' and to create clear, simple routines and expectations that make learners feel valued members of our learning community and motivated to always try their best.
 These may include:

 - Specific positive praise

 - Reward points

 - Merits

 - Positive phone calls home

 - Reward time

 - Reward shop

-- Postcards home
+- Positive messages home

 - Off-site trips

 - Certificates

 - Shout-out book

-- Friday hot chocolate
+- Hot chocolate

+- McFlurry

 - Raffle Tickets

 - Positive post-it notes

 - Head Teachers awards